Dre Campbell Farm

 Covering trees and shrubs with netting is an easy way to block these pests.

-Buy netting that is specifically meant for gardening use.
-Netting with holes that are half an inch or less works well for keeping cicadas out.
+Buy netting specifically meant for gardening use.
+Netting with holes half an inch or less works well for keeping cicadas out.

-Also, check the netting regularly to ensure there are no holes or tears.
-Repair any damage to the netting immediately so cicadas do not have an opportunity to access the plant.
+Also, check the netting regularly to ensure it is free of holes or tears.
+Repair any damage to the netting immediately so cicadas do not have an opportunity to access the plants.

 3. Hose Trees Down

 Cicadas are clumsy fliers.
-Therefore, the powerful spray of water will knock them right out of the trees.
+Therefore, the powerful water spray will knock them right out of the trees.

 You’ll see them fall to the ground, where they’ll struggle to get airborne again.